OrwellianPenguin/T440p-Libreboot-Toolkit/README.md

 ## Prerequisites
 - A Debian-based GNU/Linux environment.
-- Python 3 installed on your system.
+- Python 3 and 'git' installed on your system.
 - Basic familiarity with terminal commands.

 ## Add your user to the sudoers file